-Last summer, she became part of the first cohort to start the EOS Diploma course – while still studying for Cert 4 and working full time.
+Last summer, she became part of the first cohort to start an EOS Diploma course – while still studying for Cert 4 and working full time.

 She says: ‘The Diploma is mostly distance learning but there are also some face-to-face workshops.
 I’ve already attended three in London and there are three more in Birmingham.’

-Ella, who is now at Stage 2 of the Diploma programme, says it is already proving useful in her role.
+Ella, says the training is already proving useful in her role.
 ‘Part of my assessment was learning how to instil dilation drops.
 I use that quite a lot and it’s helpful as it makes waiting times quicker.’

 The diploma course in ophthalmic dispensing is next on her list.
-Although she won’t complete the EOS Diploma until February 2020, she is hoping to start the FBDO (Fellowship of the Association of British Dispensing Opticians) study programme in September 2019.
+She is hoping to start the FBDO (Fellowship of the Association of British Dispensing Opticians) study programme in September 2019.

 After that, she hopes to do an optometry degree.